harsimran-kaur-code/report-of-induction-program-2025/README.md

 **9:30 to 10:30** (English Lecture)

-* **Prof. Aastik Sharma**: *His teaching style id unique,helping students gain a profound understanding of literary texts and their contexts.*
+* **Prof. Aastik Sharma**: *His teaching style is unique,helping students gain a profound understanding of literary texts and their contexts.*

 **10:30 to 11:30**(Chemistry Lecture)